CRYPTWARBLER 2.0

 Synth Body With Auxiliary Bends

-This is the main body of the synth, with the original MT-240 circuit boards.
-I've removed the back and made the circuit board vertical so I can access it easier.
+This is the Synth Body, with the original main MT-240 circuit board.
+I've removed the back and made the board vertical so I can access it easier.
+The body is also home to all auxiliary bends.
+The controls for these are where the original keyboard used to be, and the circuits are mounted on the bottom.

-The aux. bends circuit can be broken down into a couple of smaller circuits:
+The aux. bends circuit can be broken down into a couple of smaller circuits.
+Read more about them below.

 - Clock circuit